|

 Blue Warrior

-The Blue Warrior mine produces a beautiful mid to deep
+The Blue Warrior mine produces a beautiful mid to deep blue

-a combination of turquoise and chrysicola in the same rock.
+of turquoise and chrysicola in the same rock.

 |